 For publishers, brand loyalty means improving the audience’s path to long-term reader loyalty.
 Reader loyalty is important because loyal readers present the most valuable audience for publishers.

-When customers develop brand loyalty, they form an emotional attachment to the brand.
+When customers develop brand loyalty, they emotionally attach to the brand.
 Some of the reasons why customers form such an attachment include:

 - Emotional attachment to the brand and its identity.

 - Commitment to the brand’s vision, values, and offered products.